 At the top of the lens selection funnel is the focal length range needed for the photographic scenario at hand.
 Focal length drives subject distance choices, which determine perspective.

-This lens's huge 8.3x superzoom focal length range, covering a range otherwise requiring at least two zoom lenses, does not narrow this selection funnel very much.
+This lens's huge 8.3x superzoom focal length range, covering a range otherwise requiring at least two zoom lenses, does not narrow this selection funnel much.
 This lens is suitable for an extremely long list of photography needs, with ideal perspectives covered in a large percentage of encountered scenarios.

 Creating the useful-for list for this lens is an overwhelming task, and it seems easier to list what uses these focal lengths are not optimal for.